-- Convincing customer benefit and added value is the focus of all parties involved in the innovation process.
-In all phases, we set activities to understand application and application environment as well as customer needs in depth.
+- In all stages, we set activities to understand application and application environment as well as customer needs in depth.

-- In our innovation projects, an interdisciplinary project team is responsible for the results: from concept to development, then to successfully implementing new market performances.
+- In our innovation projects, an interdisciplinary project team is responsible for the results -- from concept to development, then through to successfully implementing new market performances.

-- We focus our resources on the attractive projects.
-That means we stop projects at Gates, even if it hurts.
+- We focus our resources on the best projects that add the most value.
+That means we stop projects at gates, even if it hurts.

 If any part of 1), 2) or 3) is missing from your standard business practice, it may be time to renovate the cornerstones of the Stage-Gate system before heading for Beyond Stage-Gate.

 The above is an excerpt from the whitepaper, Beyond Stage-Gate®: Bold Innovation in Record Time, written by five is innovation management’s Mag.
 Peter Fürst and Dr. Angelika Dreher.

 Interested in more?
 Five is innovation management hosts regular training sessions in Germany, many alongside Dr. Bob Cooper.